rflynn/imgmin/README.txt

 "Quality" Details

-JPEG images contain a single setting usually referrer to as "Quality", and it is usually expressed as a number from 1-100, 100 being the highest.
+JPEG images contain a single setting usually referred to as "Quality", and it is usually expressed as a number from 1-100, 100 being the highest.
 This knob controls how aggressive the editing program is when saving the file.
 A lower quality setting means more aggressive compression, which